 - Limited functionality of Gantt charts.

 The tool is free for basic task management and limited workspaces.
 The paid plan is available at an affordable $2.99 per user/month.

-See for yourself why teams trust nTask for task management.
-Create unlimited, tasks, meetings & more.
+See why teams trust nTask for task management.
+Create unlimited tasks, meetings & do more.

-A powerful task management software, Todoist helps individuals as well as teams to organize their tasks with flexibility.
-The tool allows you to quickly create your daily to-dos and assign due dates to stay on track.
+A powerful task management software, Todoist helps individuals and teams to organize their tasks with flexibility.
+You can quickly create your daily to-dos and assign due dates to stay on track.

 Todoist ranks #2 in our roundup of the top OmniFocus alternatives.